Archives of Solidarity

 humanitarian borders with a particular interest in Turkey, Austria and Europe.
 Her

-most recent publications deal with crises talk and affective economies of in/voluntary return
+most recent publications deal with crises talk and affective economies of in/voluntary return.

 Tom Parkinson